About Scuba Dive Tables

 Where SSI use three dive tables, PADI uses just two tables by combining tables one and two.

 SSI dive tables are much more conservative than PADI dive tables.
-Both PADI and SSI perform the same functions for the recreational scuba diver are used in the same way.
+PADI and SSI perform the same functions for the recreational scuba diver and are used similarly.

 See our SSI Dive Table Example